 4. Keep Spring Break Plans Off Social Media

 When you’re on vacation, it can be tempting to share those memories and experiences on social media.
 However, you may want to hold off on posting until you’re back.
-According to the National Cyber Security Alliance, these postings may be a sign to potential burglars that no one is home.
+According to the Cyber Safe Identity, these postings may be a sign to potential burglars that no one is home.